Proactive Care of Older People Undergoing Surgery (POPS) which feature regularly on the BGS blog and can also be found at their website:

 The Royal Free Hospital London are producing a weekly summary of their in house journal club.
 This excellent initiative is produced by trainees and should form the model for other local journal clubs.

 Other useful resources include:

 The Bottom Line: summaries of ICM, EM and perioperative medicine research

 Critical Appraisal Skills Programme (CASP) ChecklistsTrisha Greenhalgh’s “How to Read a Paper” series

 EBPOM is a not for profit collaborative project between a number of UK and international academic institutions that exists to promote the examination, discussion and application of evidence based medicine to perioperative care.

 EBPOM organises a series of UK and International conferences and meetings that are at the centre of modern perioperative medicine.

 The EBPOM website contains multiple useful resources in perioperative medicine, as well as links to future meetings and conferences.
-TRIPOM launched at this year’s EBPOM conference.
+TRIPOM launched at the 2017 EBPOM conference.